Central extensions and proper actions on products of hyperbolic spaces: Central quotients

-Let $E'$ be a finite-index subgroup of $E$ so that $E'$ has property (PH').
-Now we have the following central extension of groups where $Z'=Z\cap E'$ and $G'$, seen as the image of $\pi|_{E'}$, is a finite-index subgroup of $G$.
+Consider the following central extension of groups where $Z'=Z\cap E'$ and $G'$ is the image of $\pi|_{E'}$, which is a finite-index subgroup of $G$.
 Let $[\omega']$ be the corresponding Euler class.
-By Proposition \ref{Prop: QuoHasWQT}, $G'$ has property (PH').
-Hence, $G$ has property (PH) since $[G:G']<\infty$. \end{proof}
+By Proposition \ref{Prop: QuoHasPH}, $G'$ has property PH$_0$.
+Hence, $G$ has property PH since $[G:G']<\infty$.

-\begin{proof}[Proof of Theorem \ref{MainThm2}] Recall that Corollary \ref{Cor: ExtHasWQT} gives one direction of Theorem \ref{MainThm2}.
-As for the other direction, Corollary \ref{Eu_is_bdd} give a partial proof.
-It suffices for us to show that if $E$ has property (QT') or (QT), then $G$ has also property (QT') or (QT), respectively.